How MOTIONrehab can help with Cerebral Palsy

 MOTIONrehab can also provide post-operative rehabilitation, this includes working alongside NHS therapists or collaborating with surgical teams overseas.
 Rehabilitation post-operatively focuses on maximising the outcomes of surgery and promoting independence.
 Following assessment and liaison with the surgical team, MOTIONrehab provide a bespoke programme including hands-on therapy and rehabilitation technology to work on an individual’s specific needs and goals.

-For more information about how MOTIONrehab can help with cerebral palsy, please feel free to get in touch with us by giving us a call, or alternatively fill out the form here and we’ll get back to you as soon as possible.
+For more information about how MOTIONrehab can help with Cerebral Palsy rehabilitation, please feel free to get in touch with us by giving us a call, or alternatively fill out the form here and we’ll get back to you as soon as possible.